 - PSA less than 10 ng/mL, PSAD less than 0.15 ng/mL

-Additional inclusion/exclusion criteria for AS may include assessment of risk factors related to age, life expectancy, race, family history and patient preference.
-For patients with a life expectancy less than 5 years and low-grade prostate cancer, watchful waiting (WW) without repeated prostate biopsy may be more appropriate.
+Additional inclusion/exclusion criteria for Active Surveillance may include assessment of risk factors related to age, life expectancy, race, family history and patient preference.
+For patients with a life expectancy less than 5 years and low-grade prostate cancer, Watchful Waiting without repeated prostate biopsy may be more appropriate.
 On the other hand, patients with a life expectancy greater than 20 years will potentially be subjected to decades of invasive surveillance testing and may need to be considered for treatment at diagnosis.
-Other diagnostic tests for assessment of progression risk include mpMRI to optimize patient selection for active surveillance and subsequent monitoring as well as molecular prognostic tests.
+Other diagnostic tests for assessment of progression risk include mpMRI to optimize patient selection for Active Surveillance and subsequent monitoring as well as molecular prognostic tests.

-The primary parameters for monitoring AS patients for potential progression of disease include PSA, DRE and repeat prostate biopsy.
+The primary parameters for monitoring Active Surveillance patients for potential progression of disease include Prostate-Specific Antigen (PSA), Digital Rectal Exam (DRE) and repeat prostate biopsy.
 No clinical studies have defined the appropriate testing intervals or criteria to trigger active treatment intervention.
 The JOP Prostate Cancer Clinical Guidelines from 11/2014 suggest a PSA at six-month intervals, annual DRE and confirmatory biopsy at 12-18 months.
 The JOP recommended subsequent biopsies at every 12-24 month intervals.
 Variable guidelines exist for the interval of subsequent prostate biopsies and range from one year (NCCN) to as high as 5 years (Cancer Care Ontario).

 The initial confirmatory prostate biopsy is intended to detect higher-grade disease that may have been missed on the original positive biopsy.
 Subsequent biopsies and/or MRI are intended to detect biological progression.

-In the PRIAS study of 5302 patients with low-risk prostate cancer, 52% of men at 5 years and 73% of men at 10 years had discontinued active surveillance.
+In the PRIAS study of 5302 patients with low-risk prostate cancer, 52% of men at 5 years and 73% of men at 10 years had discontinued Active Surveillance.
 62% did so because of biopsy reclassification to higher risk disease.
 In the Johns Hopkins experience, 1298 men were followed for a median of 5 years with annual prostate biopsy.
 The cumulative incidences of up-grading were 26% at 10 years and 31% at 15 years.
 The 10 and 15-year rates of curative intervention were 50 and 57% respectively.
-The 15-year prostate-cancer-mortality was only 0.4% and emphasized the extremely low risk of active surveillance as a management strategy.
-Quality of life analyses suggest that AS is associated with a higher quality-adjusted life expectancy than initial treatment with external beam radiation therapy or radical prostatectomy.
+The 15-year prostate-cancer-mortality was only 0.4% and emphasized the extremely low risk of Active Surveillance as a management strategy.
+Quality of life analyses suggest that Active Surveillance is associated with a higher quality-adjusted life expectancy than initial treatment with external beam radiation therapy or radical prostatectomy.

 Active surveillance plays a significant role in the management of low-risk prostate cancer and may be appropriate in up to 40% of patients initially diagnosed.
 All treatment choices depend on the informed patient decision with full knowledge of advantages and disadvantages associated with treatment and non-treatment approaches.